 Where do I start to find an Outsourced Dev Team?

 There are literally thousands of books on the subject from both sides of the table and a theoretical (really?) point of view.
 If you like to read, there are many, many opinions you can consume – but I can’t say honestly they will do more than give you more thoughts to ponder.
 As we say in marketing, “more choices can just lead to more confusion” and no choice.
 The same is true of too much information.
 Unless you have some point of reference that tells you who is writing the article, book, blog article, etc. – you are really just piling up opinions, not a path to a sound choice.

 So, before we start on these points, let’s be clear.
-We’re a vendor of outsourced, software development services for both project-based (limited term) and dedicated team-based (indefinite term, specific team member) opportunities.
+We’re a vendor of outsourced software development projects for both project-based (limited term) and dedicated team-based (indefinite term, specific team member) opportunities.
 We’ve been doing this work for over 12 years now from our offices in Mexico and the US for our primary market – North American businesses in the US, Mexico, and Canada.
 We’ve got a vested interest, but the points come from 3rd-party interviews of our past and current customers.
 These are the points that drove them to pick an outsourcing partner for their projects, large and small.
 So, take it as you will, these are the points that made their outsourcing relationship successful from their point of view.

 What should you look for when selecting a partner for outsourcing your software development project?
 The first five points:

 Notice the emphasis on necessary.
 Being able to pick the right technology for a project and having enough knowledge of a selected technology to take advantage of what it offers successfully, are two different issues, but both are important.
 If you have an existing investment in a technology, you need a vendor that respects that investment, and understands when, where and how to apply it properly.
 If you are approaching a completely new project that might require some thinking and experience you don’t have internally, you need a partner who understands the technical options available and can help you pick the best approach based on their knowledge and experience.